markhartel/pwtc-mileage/README.md

 This menu page allows a user to create, edit and delete riders.
 ### View Reports
 This menu page allows a user to view and download rider mileage reports.
 Available download formats are PDF and CSV files.
+Available reports are:
+- Year-to-date, last year and lifetime mileages for all riders
+- Year-to-date and last year number of rides led for all riders
+- Year-to-date and last year rides attended for individual riders
+- Year-to-date and last year rides led for individual riders
+- last year's achievement awards
 ### Datebase Ops
 This menu page allows a user to perform batch operations on the mileage database.
 Available operations are: